MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 as QUIC-over-UDP or TLS-over-TCP).

-ALPNs are identified by their registered "Identification Sequence" (`alpn-id`), which is a sequence of 1-255 octets.
+ALPNs are identified by their registered "Identification Sequence" (`alpn-id`), which is a sequence of 1-255 characters.

-    alpn-id = 1*255OCTET

-The presentation `value` SHALL be a comma-separated list ({{value-list}}) of one or more `alpn-id`s.
+The presentation SvcParamValue SHALL be a comma-separated list of one or more `alpn-id`s.

-The wire format value for "alpn" consists of at least one `alpn-id` prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
+The value for each list element consists of the wire format representation of the `alpn-id` character string prefixed by its length as a single octet.
+These length-value pairs are concatenated to form the wire format SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.

 For "no-default-alpn", the presentation and wire format values MUST be empty.
 When "no-default-alpn" is specified in an RR,